INFORMATION FOR VISITORS

 The first hour of each shopping day is restricted to those at higher risk for complications from COVID-19.
 Included in that group are individuals age 65 and older; those with lung disease, asthma or a serious heart condition; pregnant women; those receiving cancer treatment; and others with chronic illnesses.

-Masks must be worn by individuals who have not been fully vaccinated.
+Masks must be worn by all patrons except those with a medical condition that prohibits it or very young children for whom it poses a safety risk.
 No reusable bags are authorized at this time.
 Purchase limits may be enforced for high-demand items.
 Social distancing required for customers waiting in checkout lines.

 AT HIGH RISK FOR COVID-19?